ghoshnirmalya/nirmalyaghosh.com/src/pages/articles/authentication-js-strapi-nextauth.md

 cd backend && docker-compose up
 ```

-> We need to start Docker and then run the above command which will change the current directory to the backend package’s directory and then start the backend package.
-If everything goes well, it’ll be up and running on http://localhost:1337/graphql.
+> We need to start Docker and then run the above command which will change the current directory to the backend package's directory and then start the backend package.
+If everything goes well, it'll be up and running on http://localhost:1337/graphql.

 ## Configuring the Google provider in the Strapi admin panel